Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: RESULTS AND DISCUSSION

 \subsection{Transverse momentum spectra and Non-extensivity}

-The $p_{\rm{T}}$-spectra of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ obtained from the PYTHIA simulation of pp collision at $\sqrt{s}$= 13 TeV are fitted with the non-extensive statistical distribution function and are shown in Fig.~\ref{fig:1}.
+The $p_{\rm{T}}$-spectra of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ obtained from the PYTHIA8 simulation of pp collision at $\sqrt{s}$= 13 TeV are fitted with the non-extensive statistical distribution function and are shown in Fig.~\ref{fig:1}.
 The deviation of the fitting function from transverse momentum spectra of both $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ are shown in the bottom panels.
-The fitting parameter, viz., effective temperature (T), and non-extensive parameter (q), obtained as a function of charged-particle multiplicity along with the goodness of the fit in terms of $\chi^{2}/ndof$ is given in Table~\ref{table:parameters2}.
+The fitting parameters, viz., effective temperature (T), and non-extensive parameter (q), were obtained as a function of charged-particle multiplicity.
 The charged-particle multiplicity classes used in the present analysis are taken from Ref~\cite{Deb:2020ige} and are shown in Table.~\ref{table:mult_info}.

-From the spectra, it is clearly observed that the particle production mechanism is different at different $p_{\rm{T}}$ regions ( for instance, $p_{\rm{T}} <$ 3 GeV/c and above).
-From the ratio between MC simulated data points with the fit function, it is observed that non-extensive statistics provide a good description for open heavy flavor transverse momentum spectra for a broader $p_{\rm{T}}$ range.
-The fitting function fits well with simulated data points within uncertainties for the entire $p_{\rm{T}}$ range, ensuring the correctness of fitting.
+From the spectra, it is clearly observed that the particle production mechanism is different at different $p_{\rm{T}}$ regions (for instance, $p_{\rm{T}} <$ 3 GeV/c and above).
+From the ratio between MC simulated data points with the fit function, it is observed that non-extensive statistics provide a reasonably good description for open heavy flavor transverse momentum spectra for a broader $p_{\rm{T}}$ range.
+The fitting function fits relatively well with simulated data points within uncertainties for the $p_{\rm{T}}$ $<$ 8.0 GeV/c except for $\Lambda_{c}^{+}$ in CR=off mode.
 In the context of multiplicity classes, we observed that the Tsallis function explains high-multiplicity classes relatively better than low-multiplicity classes at the high-$p_{\rm{T}}$ range.
-This could perhaps be the artifact of the choice of fitting range.
 We also observed the effect of color reconnection on open charm hadrons production dynamics using the tuning feature of PYTHIA8.
 The dependence of fitting parameters T and q with charged-particle multiplicity, transverse momentum, and pseudorapidity are studied separately.